cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 }
 ```

-We will assign the nonce in order when saving the current version in `SaveVersion`.
+We will assign the `nodeKey` when saving the current version in `SaveVersion`.
 It will reduce unnecessary checks in CRUD operations of the tree and keep sorted the order of insertion in the LSM tree.

 ### Migration